 If you’re like most working Americans you see your 401(k) plan as the cornerstone to your retirement savings.
 But if you’re not, and you believe you’ll never retire from practicing law, consider this: One in five retirees do not retire on the planned-for date because of illness or health issues.
 One of life’s realities is that with old age comes a variety of health concerns that may impact your ability and willingness to practice law.
 Often law professionals are forced into retirement owing to ailments or health conditions.
 The uncertainty about what your health has in store for you down the road is cause for planning.
 So whether you plan to retire or not, consider just a few simple tips that can help you be ready to retire with the dignity and financial security you expect and deserve.

 Tip #1: Participate in your retirement plan.
 If you haven’t yet enrolled in your 401(k) plan, make it a point to do so now.
 People are living longer now than ever before.
-According to a report by the U.S. Census Bureau, the United States is projected to have 9 million people above the age of 90 by 2050—up from 1.9 million in 2010 and only 720,000 in 1980.
-These statistics illustrate that our nation’s 90-and-older population has nearly tripled over the past three decades . . . and is projected to quadruple over the next four decades.
+According to a report by the U.S. Census Bureau, the United States is projected to have 9 million people above the age of 90 by 2050 – up from 1.9 million in 2010 and only 720,000 in 1980.
+These statistics illustrate that our nation’s 90-and-older population has nearly tripled in those three decades … and is projected to quadruple over the next three decades.
 These longer life spans, coupled with rocketing health care costs, the uncertain future of Social Security, and the decline of public pensions, means individuals are increasingly responsible for finding their own path to retirement income adequacy.

 Contributing to a 401(k) plan can put you on the right track to be able to fund your retirement years.
 The money you contribute is tax-deferred from both federal and state income taxes, which means you don’t pay taxes on the contributions until you withdraw the funds, typically at retirement age.
 Furthermore, contributions to the plan are deducted automatically from your paycheck, making the process seamless for you.